Frequently Asked Questions

 Can I republish your writing on my website, magazine, or newsletter?

-My copyrighted work can be licensed for a reasonable fee.
+My copyrighted work can be licensed.
 Of course, according to fair use guidelines, you may modestly excerpt the work and link back to the original piece.

 Can you share my link via social media or on your blog?
 Can I pay for you to post material on Small Pond Science?

-If you think your link would be of interest to readers of Small Pond, post it to twitter and tag @SmallPondSci, and it will be seen.
+If you think your link would be of interest to readers of Small Pond, post it to twitter and tag @SmallPondSci, and I will probably see it.
 The site does not run paid posts, but sponsorship is a possibility (like how NPR is sponsored).
 Contact me if you’d like to sponsor Small Pond Science.

 Can you identify this ant or other insect for me?